Post

 1.2.1.
 Find the eigenfunctions

-Multiplying each term by $r^2/R\psi Z$ and rearranging appropriately, the equation becomes:
+Multiplying each term by r2/RψZ and rearranging appropriately, the equation becomes:

-The right hand side is a function of $\phi$, while the left hand side is a function of $r$ and $z$.
-So both sides must equal the same constant, denoted as $m^2$.
+The right hand side is a function of ϕ, while the left hand side is a function of r and z.
+So both sides must equal the same constant, denoted as m2.
 Therefore,

 Similarly, we have

-Since $r\in(0,\infty)$, to make the electric potential not divergent and continuous except for the original point, $R(r)$ needs to be divided into two parts by $r$:
+Since r(0,), to make the electric potential not divergent and continuous except for the original point, R(r) needs to be divided into two parts by r:

 So the general solution can be expressed as linear superposition of these eigenfunctions,